dennisfrijlink-rivm/even-testen/README.md

 ## 🚀 Populaire test libraries
 > "*It's rare to see a trend as clear as Vitest's ascencion through the ranks over the past few years.
 While it may "only" be number four in terms of usage, it already tops the interest, retention, and overall positivity rankings – and shows no sign of conceding the top spot anytime soon.*" - State of JS

-Een overzicht van de meest gebruikte testing libraries over tijd:
+Een overzicht van de meest gebruikte testing libraries over tijd (gesorteerd op positiviteit):

 <img src="./public/images/state-of-js-metrics.png">